juanguren/Serverless_Apps/global_storage/README.md

 # Global Array

-This project is a literal Global Array.
-It's a storage, cloud-hosted API available to experimental, Proof of Concept, academic or hackathon-related projects as a realiable and easy to use storage solution.
+This project is a serverless API for (JSON) data storage.
+It is available to experimental, Proof of Concept, academic or hackathon-related projects as a realiable and easy to use storage solution.
 No hosting, no database.

 Its purpose: __Storing, updating, retrieving and also erasing JSON data on the go__ 🤷